 Q: Do you accept court-ordered community service hours?

-A: Yes, in certain circumstances we do accept court-ordered community service volunteer hours.
+A: In certain circumstances we do accept court-ordered community service volunteer hours.
 These hours are not part of our regular volunteer program.
 Please click here to find out more information on this opportunity.

 Q: Can I use my phone or listen to an iPod or MP3 player while volunteering?